Luracast/Restler/FORMS.md

     @param string $name [Description] {@label Customer's Name}

-Restler automatically creates label for each param by using camelCasing and underscore in parameter names.
+Restler automatically creates a label for each param by using camelCasing and underscore in parameter names.
 For example `$firstName`, `$first_name` to `First Name`.
 If you want to override and specify a label yourself use the above annotation.

 ------------